 Selling Your Home to Make a Profit

 Unless in exceptional circumstances, most sellers will need to stay in the home for at least five years.
 This gives them enough time to recover from transaction costs from purchasing the home, putting a sizable amount of money against their mortgage, as well as giving you time to make improvements and allow the market value to grow.
 Lenders design mortgages to make the most money in the first few years.
 This means your first monthly payments will be primarily towards interest and not your principal.
-Selling in that time frame means committing to a much larger prepayment penalty.
+It means committing to a much larger prepayment penalty for selling a house before 1 year in Canada.
 That being said, if the seller market is hot, you got the place as a result of a short sale or foreclosure, or suddenly the home’s value shot up due to neighbourhood development or your own improvements, you may be able to swing a profitable sale after a mere two years.

 Let’s say that making a profit is not your top priority.
 Perhaps you’ve taken a job in another city, you’re going through a separation, or there is some other time-sensitive reason you need to get this mortgage off your hands.
 In these cases, your next best option is to try to break even.
 Your break-even point will vary depending on your unique circumstances, so it is important to work with a mortgage professional to calculate what you stand to lose and gain through an early sale.
 Add together your down payment, closing costs, and monthly mortgage payments made to date.
 This is the amount you want to be able to make back.
 Add up all the costs you stand to pay to sell your home.
 Then determine how much equity you’ve built up.
 Finally, calculate a realistic listing price for your home with the understanding that buyers may be a little shy without realtor intervention.
 Take a look at those numbers.
 What is the lowest price you could sell your home for and still break even?